tudelft3d/indoorjson/specs/specs.rst

 The coordinates of the vertices
 *******************************

-A IndoorJSON must have one member named ``"vertices"``, whose value is an array of coordinates of each vertex of the city model.
+An IndoorJSON must have one member named ``"vertices"``, whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used to represent the Geometric Objects.

 - one vertex must be an array with exactly 3 values, representing the *(x,y,z)* location of the vertex.